 Here, you can find all your form entries in the fields column.

-You can do lots of things here like creating tables.
+You can do lots of things here, like creating tables.
 For more details, you can read this beginner’s guide to WordPress database management with phpMyAdmin.

 How to Manage Form Entries in WordPress

-WPForms is the best WordPress form builder that also lets you easily access your form entries and manage them all inside your WordPress dashboard, acting as a control panel.
-Storing and retrieving data from the WordPress database is extremely user-friendly with the WPForms plugin.
+WPForms is the best WordPress form builder.
+The Lite version sends entries to you via email.
+The Pro version lets you easily access your form entries and manage them all inside your WordPress dashboard, acting as a control panel.

 Let’s take a look at how to manage your form entries on your WordPress website.

-Before we get started, let’s create a simple WordPress contact form with WPForms.
 If you need help, you can refer to this article on how to create a simple contact form with WPForms.
-You can create a new form entirely from scratch or use a form template from WPForms’ gallery of 500+ templates to get started.
+You can create a new form entirely from scratch or use a form template from WPForms’ gallery of 2,000+ WordPress form templates to get started.

-Next, go to your form builder and click on Settings » General.
-Under the Advanced option, ensure that the Disable entry storing information in WordPress option is toggled off.
+Under the Advanced option, ensure that the Disable entry storing information in WordPress option is turned off.

 Now, navigate to WPForms » Entries in your WordPress dashboard to see your test entry.

 WPForms lets you favorite your entries, mark them as read, and even delete the ones you don’t want.
-Here’s a great list of other WPForms power hacks to try.

 Also, you can easily search and add filters to your contact form entries in your dashboard.
 You can broad search by Any form field or set conditions across form fields to search for a specific entry.